 - Special meetings of the Division or the membership in General Assembly may be convened by the Board of Directors or the Council.

-- Upon petition from at least 50 members of the Division at least two weeks prior to the Annual Meeting, the Executive Director shall arrange for the Division to meet in General Assembly during the Annual Meeting.
+- Upon petition from at least 50 members of the Division at least two weeks prior to the Annual Meeting, the Chief Executive Officer shall arrange for the Division to meet in General Assembly during the Annual Meeting.

 - SECTIONS.
 Each Section shall meet at least once each year unless prevented by circumstances not under the control of the members.